List of Tiny Toon Adventures characters: The Wackyland Rubber Band

 The Wackyland Rubber Band is what the name implies, a band of anthropomorphic rubber bands that are residents of Wackyland.
 Capable of shaping themselves into various instruments from drums to horns, this lively quartet can play almost anything and is usually featured in large or important events, such as the halftime show of the football game in "The Acme Bowl" or the source of the music at the junior prom in "Prom-ise Her Anything".

 They first appeared in the Looney Tunes series in Porky in Wackyland (1938) and its color remake Dough for the Do-Do (1949).
 They also appeared Tin Pan Alley Cats (1943).

 Lightning Rodriguez

-Lightning Rodriguez is a mouse character who, according to creator Tom Ruegger, was conceived as a Tiny Toon counterpart to Speedy Gonzales.
+Lightning Rodriguez is a mouse character who, according to Tom Ruegger, was conceived as a Tiny Toon counterpart to Speedy Gonzales.
 However, it was feared that he would be deemed an ethnic stereotype, as the Speedy Gonzales shorts had already become controversial for their portrayal of Mexico.
 The staff additionally felt that a younger Speedy was a low priority due to the addition of a fast character in Little Beeper.

 Rodriguez had two background appearances in the show.
 In "The Acme Bowl", he is seen singing with the other 'Tiny Toons' around a campfire at night before playing against Perfecto Prep.
 In "You Asked For It", Plucky displays a machine that shows which character the fans want to see and Rodriguez is one of the characters that pass by on the machine's screen.